• Skip to primary navigation

 2. Melt the butter or margarine, golden syrup and sugar together in a saucepan or in the microwave.
 Don’t allow it to boil.

 4. Break the egg into a small bowl and whisk it a little.
 Add this to the flour with the cooled syrup and stir to form a dough.
 It will be fairly stiff.
-Make sure that you incorporate all of the flour.
+Make sure that you incorporate all the flour.

 5. Using a cookie scoop (or 1 1/2 tablespoon amounts,) scoop out balls of dough and roll these in demerara sugar (otherwise known as turbinado sugar).